ssanj/mkv-renamer/README.md

           Print version
 ```

-You need to supplied a processing directory (see below), and some metadata about the series, either via a URL or a JSON file.
+You need to supply a processing directory (see below), and some metadata about the series, either via a URL or a JSON file.

 ## Folder structure of processing directory